shilpagopi/CodePrep/Snippets/Python/Coding Tips.md

 ( a – b) % c = ( ( a % c ) – ( b % c ) ) % c \
 Not valid for division
 * math.ceil(x), math.floor(x), math.pos(2,x), math.sqrt(x)
+* for object, use not obj. for values, be explicit in differentiating between val is None or val==0. (don't use "if val")

 ``` python
 def factorial( n) :